 - I Have No Son!: Inverted when in Eternal Throne, if the player saves Senya in Chapter I, Valkorion is aghast at him agreeing to serve the Alliance.
 "I did not raise my son to serve."
 Arcann says, without even looking at him, "You have no son."

-- Valkorion plays this straighter when he declare that "A God has no family,".
+- Valkorion plays this straighter when he declares that "A god has no family,".

 - Jerkass: In addition to treating his children with cold distaste.
-Valkorion as a constant air of superiority over everyone and frequently mocks and belittle various difrent people.
+Valkorion as a constant air of superiority over everyone and frequently mocks and belittle various different people.

-- Jerk with a Heart of Jerk: Their several moments were it looks like Valkornion is not as bad as seems only to later prove that no, he is just as bad as he seems.
-One of the best examples of is he's relationship whith Senya.
-He claims that she was the one person he ever loved and even seems to have a twinge of regret when he sees her in The Outlander's mind only to declare that "A God has no family," and "Before I graced you with my presence, you were nothing but motes of filth, drowning in the chaos of the void."
+- Jerk with a Heart of Jerk: There are several moments were it looks like Valkorion is not as bad as seems, only to later prove that no, he is.
+One of the best examples is his relationship with Senya.
+He claims that she was the one person he ever loved and even seems to have a twinge of regret when he sees her in The Outlander's mind, only to declare that "A god has no family," and "Before I graced you with my presence, you were nothing but motes of filth, drowning in the chaos of the void."

 - Kneel Before Zod: In the final chapter of Eternal Throne, The Outlander finally makes it to the Eternal Throne.
 Valkorion attempts to take control of the Outlander by initially forcing them to kneel before him.

-- Necessary Evil: Any time the Outlander calls him out on how he raised Vaylin (sending her to a Mad Scientist on a Force-void world to be tortured into insanity), he blithely brushes it off as a necessary precaution since "she needed to be contained."
+- Necessary Evil: Any time the Outlander calls him out on how he raised Vaylin (sending her to a Mad Scientist on a Force-void world to be tortured into insanity and have a Trigger Phrase installed), he blithely brushes it off as a necessary precaution since "she needed to be contained."
 (However, given some of the horrific instructions he gave to her caretakers encouraging them to use any kind of torture and experimentation just short of killing her), his words ring incredibly hollow.

 - Never My Fault: Many times he laments the failings of his children and Sith Empire.
 The Outlander can point out each time that it's his own fault for how horribly he raised/ruled them, which he always brushes off.